hashicorp/terraform-provider-aws/README.md

 - [gitter](https://gitter.im/hashicorp-terraform/Lobby)
 - [Google Groups](http://groups.google.com/group/terraform-tool)

-Please note: We take Terraform's security and our users' trust very seriously.
-If you believe you have found a security issue in the Terraform AWS Provider, please responsibly disclose by contacting us at security@hashicorp.com.
+_**Please note:** We take Terraform's security and our users' trust very seriously.
+If you believe you have found a security issue in the Terraform AWS Provider, please responsibly disclose it by contacting us at security@hashicorp.com._